-Bob Zukas: Once they have the ability to put this in economic terms, then it changes the game in terms of how they start to mitigate these risks.
-Not every firm is doing this.
-The vast majority are not yet, but the leaders are.
-They're understanding.
+Bob Zookas: Once they have the ability to put this in economic terms, then it changes the game in terms of how they start to mitigate these risks.
+Not every firm is doing this, the vast majority are not yet, but the leaders are.
+They're understanding --

 Kevin Richards: Without a financial representation of cyber, we're not doing our job.

 Rick Howard: That was a collection of quotes taken from veteran cybersecurity thought leaders in order of appearance.
-Ted Wagner, our own CyberWire hash table subject matter expert.
-And Richard Fazzini [assumed spelling], Myrna Soto, Bob Zukas, and Kevin Richards, all taken from the Cyber Risk Solutions website earlier this year.
+Ted Wagner, our own CyberWire hash table subject matter expert, and Richard Fazzini, Myrna Soto, Bob Zookas, and Kevin Richards, all taken from the Cyber Risk Solutions website earlier this year.

-Fred Kneip: So CyberGRX is a -- it's a third-party cyber risk management platform kind of built on the concept of a one-to-many exchange.
-And what we're doing is we're recognizing that the companies are part of a growing ecosystem of vendors, suppliers they rely upon to deliver their core offering, and no one has the capacity to go out and evaluate the risk that exists across that whole ecosystem of vendors and suppliers.
+Fred Kneip: So CyberGRX is a third-party cyber risk management platform kind of built on the concept of a one-to-many exchange.
+And what we're doing is we're recognizing that companies are part of a growing ecosystem of vendors, suppliers they rely upon to deliver their core offering, and no one has the capacity to go out and evaluate the risk that exists across that whole ecosystem of vendors and suppliers.
 And historical approaches like sending out a bunch of questionnaires are just not scalable.
-Why don't we do that once in a high quality, thorough way?
-And then that data resides in our exchange.
-It can be shared or accessed multiple times.
-And so, that's the one-to-many exchange.
+Why don't we do that once in a high-quality, thorough way?
+And then that data resides in our exchange -- it can be shared or accessed multiple times?
+So that's the one-to-many exchange.
 GRX stands for Global Risk Exchange.

-Fred Kneip: Yeah.
-So you think of it as there are two parties to any of these interactions.
-There's- Those who are consuming the data, typically the customer, and then those who are providing the data, those typically, the service provider of some kind.
+Fred Kneip: Yeah, so you think of it as there are two parties to any of these interactions.
+There are those who are consuming the data, typically the customer, and then those who are providing the data, those are typically the service providers.
 And interestingly, almost everyone out there is both.
 So it's a bidirectional concept in that sense.
-So take CyberWire, for example your customers will say, OK, I need to understand your cybersecurity posture.
+So take CyberWire, for example.
+Your customers would say, okay, I need to understand your cybersecurity posture.
 We're going to send you questionnaires.
-Or alternatively, if you're on the CyberGRX Exchange I can access that data.
+Or alternatively, if you're on the CyberDirect exchange, I can access that data.
 It's in a standard, structured format that I know how to read quickly and I can respond very quickly.
 And it actually accelerates your deal cycle, interestingly.
-And then you flip on the other side you have third parties you rely upon, the video conference service you're using today or others that, hey, wait a minute, I might be putting sensitive information.
-I should probably do some kind of risk assessment myself.
-And so, you can actually play on both sides of the exchange.
+And then you flip on the other side, you have third parties you rely upon.
+The video conference service you're using today or others that, hey, wait a minute, I might be putting sensitive information.
+I should do some higher risk assessment myself.
+And so you can actually play on both sides of the exchange.
 And many of our largest customers are actually bidirectional.

-Rick Howard: What you guys are doing there is interesting is it kind of fits in the middle of what I understand risk forecasting is.
-There's this concept of outside in analysis and inside out analysis.
-And outside in, you correct me if I'm wrong, is just what is the generic risk of doing something?
-Could be anything.
-And then inside out is all the things you're going to add more evidence based on how the individual company protects itself.
-But you guys are kind of in the middle there, right, that you're doing an outside in, but with some very specific data?
+Rick Howard: What you guys are doing there is interesting.
+It kind of fits in the middle of what I understand risk forecasting is.
+There's this concept of outside-in analysis and inside-out analysis.
+And outside-in, you correct me if I'm wrong, is just what is the generic risk of doing something, anything.
+And then inside-out is all the things you're going to add more evidence based on how the individual company protects itself.
+But you guys are kind of in the middle there, right?
+You're doing an outside-in but with some very specific data.

 Rick Howard: Yeah.

-Fred Kneip: And- In that process.
-So in the interim, what we've done is we've said, OK, let's try and predict how those other 300 or whatever number of companies are going to respond to the standard CyberGRX questionnaire.
+Fred Kneip: So in the interim, what we've done is we've said, okay, let's try and predict how those other 300 or whatever number of companies are going to respond to the standard CyberGRX questionnaire.
 And we're going to use our 14,000 completed assessments to build that prediction.
-In a very simple model what we do is we go and find a new company. you've given us, whatever, company x.
-We find all the externally visible data that we can.
-So, to your point on that externally visible, we will look at how many employees do they have, what's their revenue, what industry are they in, what region are they in, what does our partner risk recon say about them?
-What does our partner recorded futures say on the dark web?
+In a very simple model, what we do is we go and find a new company you've given us, whatever company X. And we find all the externally visible data that we can.
+So to your point on that externally visible, we will look at how many employees do they have?
+What's their revenue?
+What industry are they in?
+What region are they in?
+What does our partner Risk Recon say about them?
+What does our partner Recorded Futures say on the dark web?
 Do we see evidence of potential leakage, et cetera?
-We bring all that data and build what we call an external profile and we take that profile and we say, OK, let's go back to our 14,000 companies say, who else has a profile that looks as similar as possible to this?
+And we bring all that data and build what we call an external profile.
+And we take that profile and we say, okay, let's go back to our 14,000 companies.
+Say, who else has a profile that looks as similar as possible to this?
 And let's build a cohort of maybe 100 to 200 companies that look as similar as possible.
 And how did they respond to each individual question on our questionnaire?
 And sometimes they all answer the same way.
-That gives us pretty high confidence that, OK, we're going to be able to predict that these guys are going to answer this way.
+That gives us pretty high confidence that, okay, we're going to be able to predict that these guys are going to answer this way.
 And sometimes they're all over the place.
-We have no idea how they're going to answer it.
-And so, we'll have varying levels of confidence in our ability to forecast answers to every single question in a questionnaire.
+We're like, all right, we have no idea how they're going to answer it.
+And so we'll have varying levels of confidence in our ability to forecast answers to every single question in a questionnaire.
 We've gotten now to up to 91% predictive accuracy.
-So that means, you know, on average, it's probably a little around 80% but we can get in certain sectors over 90%, which is pretty powerful.
-You know, you give me thousand third parties, I can give you with 90% or 90 plus percent confidence how they're all going to respond to a couple of hundred questions around their cybersecurity profile, that can be a very powerful tool.
-And --
+So that means on average it's probably a little around 80%.
+But we can get in certain sectors over 90%, which is pretty powerful.
+You give me 1,000 third parties, I can give you with 90% confidence how they're all going to respond to a couple hundred questions around their cybersecurity profile.
+That can be a very powerful tool.

-Fred Kneip: And your- that conflict is there, that precision versus speed concept.
-And everyone wants to say, I want every single detail updated daily on this company because that gives me as good as it gets.
-If you have 10,000 third parties and that's incredibly expensive impossible to deliver.
-Let's use the auto inherent risk to say, OK, let's take your 10,000 and focus it on the top 500.
-Then we can use our predictive risk profiles to help you identify here are the 10 that you might want to go and really dig in because they could really hurt you, and we're nervous about them.
-You know, risk management is not about risk elimination it's about focusing prioritizing where do I get the greatest risk reduction for dollar invested.
+Fred Kneip: And that conflict is there, that precision versus speed concept.
+Everyone wants to say, I want every single detail updated daily on this company.
+That gives me as good as it gets.
+If you have 10,000 third parties, and that's incredibly expensive and impossible to deliver, let's use the auto-inherent risk, say, okay, let's take your 10,000 and focus it on the top 500.
+Then we can use our predictive risk profiles to help you identify, here are the 10 that you might want to go and really dig in because they can really hurt you, and we're nervous about them.
+Risk management is not about risk elimination.

 Rick Howard: Yeah.